isabella232/OneScriptLang/docs/Macro.md

 * `enum` - enum value

 ### Numeric Constants
-Numerical constants can be in decimal, hexidecimal, binary, octal or float point.
+Numerical constants can be in decimal, hexadecimal, binary, octal or float point.
 These can take the following forms:
 * [ `^D` ]`decimal-value`
-* `^X` `hexadeciaml-value`
+* `^X` `hexadecimal-value`
 * `^B` `binary-value`
 * `^O` `octal-value`
 * `^F` `floating-point-value`